-The Marketing Value of AI Is Rising: 6 Ways AI Boosts Results
+The Value of Pairing AI and Marketing Is Rising: 6 Ways AI Boosts Marketing Results

 What’s the marketing value of AI?
 Does artificial intelligence (AI) really earn its keep in sales and smart retailing?
 And how can you use it to boost your marketing ROI?

 Long a topic of science fiction and academic research, AI has finally become a mainstream technology.
 When used on behavioral data, such as a history of what we’ve bought or clicked on, it can serve up targeted ads and promotions.
 Many of us seem to appreciate the more personalized approach that this allows, or at least tolerate it better than we used to.

 Growing up, I always muted commercials or flipped through the channels when I watched TV.
 I ignored billboards.
 I fast-forwarded through trailers on DVDs.
 But now, AI must be getting better since some of the ads I see get my attention because they’re for products and services I’m actually interested in.
 Contrast that with the early 2000s, when an oft-played commercial jokingly showed a lot of angry people complaining about the online ads they were shown.
 “You keep trying to sell me kitty litter, and I don’t even have a cat!,” one angry viewer grumbled.

 AI can add marketing value by cutting away Irrelevant noise to engage consumers

 Today, by aggregating and analyzing my search history, purchasing habits, YouTube views, and other data, AI can do a better job to predict which items I’m likely to buy in the future, and make it easy for me to make them mine.
 From the consumer’s standpoint, the benefits of such AI—while they may at first seem a bit intrusive—are obvious.
 From the marketing side of things, AI is becoming even more valuable in a fiercely competitive, omnichannel world.

 In addition, to this example above, here are six other benefits of pairing AI and marketing: